a-f-waterhouse/Robotics2024/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/Telemetry.md

 afterwards.
 If you are adding multiple lines in a row, you only need to update it once after all of them.

 ## Important note, if you use variables in your telemetry, you do not need to continuously update it!
-## Once you have updated so the line is added, the variables will automatically map and output.
+## Once you have updated so the line is added, the output will automatically update to the content of the variable(s).

+TYPES IMPORTANT f/d